Display-Lab/knowledge-base/vignettes/social_worse_vignette/readme.md

 > ∴ Esteemer will select **Candidate A** as the most appropriate message to provide the recipient.

 **For Eugene, Esteemer uses the following information:**
-- The most acceptable candidate message is **Candidate β**
+- The most acceptable candidate message is **Candidate α**
 - Eugene's preference for social worse messages is *Todo*
-- Eugene has not recieved the **Candidate β** message recently.
+- Eugene has not recieved the **Candidate α** message recently.
-> ∴ Esteemer will select **Candidate β** as the most appropriate message to provide the recipient.
+> ∴ Esteemer will select **Candidate α** as the most appropriate message to provide the recipient.

 For each of the selected messages, Eseemer will return the template ID, message text, comparator type, acceptability relationship, measure name, title, and display type preferred by the recipient.
 This data is used in the next step of the pipeline to generate the precision feedback message.